tumaer/SciML/_sources/lecture/gp.md

 1. Introduce an appropriate likelihood function $p(y | \theta)$
 2. Determine the optimum $\theta$ via maximum likelihood estimation (MLE) $\theta^{\star} = \arg \max \ln p(y | \theta)$, which corresponds to linear regression
 3. $\ln p(y|\theta) = -\frac{1}{2} \ln |K + \frac{1}{\beta}I| - \frac{1}{2} y^{\top} \left( K + \frac{1}{\beta}I \right)^{-1} y - \frac{n}{2} \ln 2 \pi$
-4. Use iterative gradient descent or Newton's method to find the optimum, where you need to beware of the fact thar $p(y | \theta)$ may be non-convex in $\theta$, and hence have multiple maxima
+4. Use iterative gradient descent or Newton's method to find the optimum, where you need to beware of the fact that $p(y | \theta)$ may be non-convex in $\theta$, and hence have multiple maxima

 $$
 \begin{align*}